YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

 - Don't assume end-users understand conventions explain/define them
 - Should model best practices
 - Be consistence with Coding Style and Conventions
-- Try to limiting needing other packages and dependencies
+- Try to limit needing other packages and dependencies
 	- In a package is required, evaluate if it should automatically install
 - Review document at the level of a beginner
 - Getting Started is for new users